nukim1/linux-threadpool/README.md

 # linux-threadpool
 ### Features
 - High performance and extremly low delay
-- Each task can be synchronized with a synchronization object.
+- Each task can be synchronized with a synchronization object. (it is much more faster than std::future)

 ### Usage